GeoWorld: Providing Full-frame Geometry Features to Facilitate 3D Scene Generation: Introduction

 \section{Introduction}

-Generating a high-fidelity 3D scene from a single image has become a significant topic in recent years due to its high value in applications such as entertainment, interior and architectural design, and autonomous driving~\cite{cat3d, Magicdrive, Uniscene, Dist-4d, AR-1-to-3, SEVA, Cast}.
+Generating a high-fidelity 3D scene from a single image has become a significant topic in recent years due to its high value in applications such as entertainment, interior and architectural design, and autonomous driving~\cite{cat3d, Magicdrive, Uniscene, Dist-4d, AR-1-to-3, SEVA, Cast, wang2025diffusion, zhou2025onevae}.
 Leveraging deep learning methods for this task can significantly advance traditional 3D modeling pipelines.
-Given the limited information contained in a single image, a common approach is to utilize the generative priors of generative models to synthesize the scene content.
+Given the limited information in a single image, a common approach is to use generative model priors to synthesize the scene content.
 Early methods~\cite{SceneWiz3D, Dreamfusion, Set-the-scene, Dreamscene360, Dreamscene, Luciddreamer, Wonderworld, Text2room} often rely on 2D generative models~\cite{LDM, DDPM}, which often lead to issues such as structural inconsistency and inconsistencies within the scene content.

-Thanks to the advances in foundational 3D generative models, some recent works~\cite{Viewcrafter, Dimensionx, FlexWorld, Voyager, Stargen, IDCNet} use video models~\cite{Cogvideo, Cogvideox, Wan} and leverage their implicit 3D priors to alleviate the aforementioned issues.
+Thanks to the advances in foundational 3D generative models, some recent works~\cite{Viewcrafter, Dimensionx, FlexWorld, Voyager, Stargen, IDCNet, flashworld, Matrixgame, yan, Motionstream, Yume, Magicworld, InfiniteWorld, Worldplay, Gen3R} use video models~\cite{Cogvideo, Cogvideox, Wan} and leverage their implicit 3D priors to alleviate the aforementioned issues.
 Such methods typically employ video models to synthesize a video under a specified camera trajectory from a single input image, and subsequently reconstruct a 3D scene from the generated video.
 However, generating high-fidelity videos from a single image remains challenging.
-As shown at the top of Fig.~\ref{fig:teaser}, these methods tend to suffer from geometric distortions and blurry content that degrade the final 3D reconstruction quality.
-To address the above issues, a common approach is to provide additional geometry information for the model.
-As shown in Fig.~\ref{fig:intro}(a), some previous works have utilized estimated monocular depth maps as spatial priors or camera embeddings to assist in video generation.
-Since these conditions essentially represent distilled 3D information, they inevitably introduce biases.
+As shown at the top of Fig.~\ref{fig:teaser}, these methods often suffer from geometric distortions and blurry content, which degrade the quality of the final 3D reconstruction.
+To address the above issues, a common approach is to provide additional geometric guidance for the model.
+As shown in Fig.~\ref{fig:intro}(a), some previous works~\cite{Voyager, FlexWorld, Viewcrafter} have utilized estimated monocular depth maps as spatial priors or camera embeddings to assist in video generation. `Optional' indicates that this step is not included in some methods.